 Cons of Flying

-Airline tickets can cost significantly more than it costs to drive.
-This, of course, depends on where you’re coming from and where you’ve going.
+Airline tickets can cost significantly more than to drive.
+This, of course, depends on where you’re coming from and where you’re going.
 Additionally, flying can be stressful for some people, causing anxiety and other emotional issues.
 Airlines have strict rules and regulations that can be limiting or cause physical discomfort.
-Although checked bags are usually included in the ticket price, you could pay extra for larger carry-on items.
+Although checked bags are usually included in the ticket price, you could pay extra for larger carry-on items

 Pros of Driving